 The incomplete circle above the rifle symbolizes Mindfulness.
 Mindfulness is the practice of bringing our fullest attention into the present moment.
 The rifle, helmet, boots and dog tags symbolize a service member who died in a combat theater.
 The two symbols together represent our sacred responsibility to honor the fallen in a mindful manner.

-A living memorial . . . for the fourth consecutive year, Mindful Memorial Day will be observed with the hanging of yellow ribbons and fallen warrior cards—one for each service member killed in-theater since September 11, 2001.
+A living memorial . . . in 2018 for the fifth consecutive year, Mindful Memorial Day will be observed with the hanging of yellow ribbons and fallen warrior cards—one for each service member killed in-theater since September 11, 2001.
 The ribbons and their attached cards will be suspended from the rafters of The Women in Military Service for America Memorial at the gates of Arlington National Cemetery.

 In 2014 we hung 6,805 yellow ribbons at the Women's Memorial.
 By 2015, the number had risen to 6,821.
 Now, after a recent update of our database, we’re sad to report that the number has climbed to 6,876.